 Much like the data integration process, you’ll find ideal use cases by conducting thorough stakeholder interviews.
 Before developers begin to build the interface, you should know the current analysis process of your end users, their pain points, and their KPIs.
 That way, you can encourage them to adopt the dashboards you create, running regular reports that maximize the ROI of your efforts.

 Step 4: Prepare for Ongoing Change

-A refined data strategy, consolidated data architecture, and intuitive dashboard are the foundation for robust data analytics.
+A refined data strategy, consolidated data architecture, and intuitive dashboards are the foundation for robust data analytics in insurance.
 Yet the benchmark is always moving.
 There’s an unending stream of new data entering insurance organizations.
 Business goals are adjusting to better align with new regulations, global trends, and consumer needs.
-Insurers need their data analytics to remain as fluid and dynamic as their own organization.
-That requires your business to have the answer to a number of questions.
+Insurers need their data analytics to remain as fluid and dynamic as their own organizations.
+That requires your business to have the answers to a number of questions.

 How often should your dashboard update?
 Do you need real-time analytics to make up-to-the-minute assessments on premiums and policies?
 How can you translate the best practices from profitable use cases into different LoBs or roles?
 Though these questions (and many others) are not always intuitive, insurers can make the right preparations by working with a partner that understands their industry.

 Here’s an example: One of our clients had a vision to implement a mobile application that enabled rideshare drivers to obtain commercial micro-policies based on the distance traveled and prevailing conditions.
 After we consolidated and standardized disparate data systems into a star schema data warehouse, we automated the ETL processes to simplify ongoing processes.